eventhomes/laravel-apicontroller/README.md

 # Laravel 5 / Lumen 5 Api Controller
-A simple api controller helper, compatible with Lumen 5+ and Laravel 5+.
+A simple api controller helper trait, compatible with Lumen 5+ and Laravel 5+.
 The goal of this project is to make creating API projects simple.
+Inspired by Jeffrey Way (https://www.laracasts.com)

 ## Installation
 ```composer require eventhomes/laravel-apicontroller```